H. P. Skoglund: Other activities

 Skoglund served as chairman of the St. Olaf College board of regents, was president of the Fairview Hospital board of trustees, and was a director of the Minneapolis and St. Louis Railway and North Central Airlines.
 He also owned a cattle ranch outside Cody, Wyoming, a livestock farm in Starbuck, Minnesota, was part-owner of a residential community outside Palm Springs, California, and owned the Ventura County Railroad.

 Philanthropy

 Skoglund was a leading donor to the American Lutheran Church.
-He picked out the site for the ALC's Sun City, Arizona church and contributed $150,000 towards its construction.
+He picked out the site for the ALC's Sun City church and contributed $150,000 towards its construction.
 He also gave $3 million in gifts to St. Olaf College, including a fieldhouse named after him.

+Personal life

+Skoglund died of a heart attack on November 5, 1977, in Sun City.
+He was buried in Lakewood Cemetery in Minneapolis.